 Awarded contracts must include various provisions which are explained in the department's charter school contract review benchmarks.

 Additionally, authorizers must consider the NACSA principles and standards.
 These standards outline requirements for rigorous decision making when approving charter school applications.

 For each school under contract with an authorizer, authorizers must monitor performance and compliance with s.
 118.40 in accordance with the terms of each charter school contract.
-Additionally, authorizers must adhere to the NACSA principles and standards.
+Additionally, authorizers must consider the NACSA principles and standards.
 These standards outline requirements for performance evaluation and compliance monitoring.